How to make sourdough - step by step

 – clean water (ideally settled)

-– a scale, a small spatula and a spoon
+– a scale, a small spatula, a spoon, a bowl and a rubber band

 – time, patience and a notebook